 The traditional national dress showcases haired men in green and red cashmere skirt, the popular music instrument is Bagpiper.
 Glasgow is famous for one of the best medical schools in the world and many scientists and inventors were born and studied in Glasgow.

-The Clyde made Glasgow and Glasgow made the Clyde, the most prestigious cruise lines were built on the Clyde, like the Tall Ship, Queen Elizabeth-2 etc. The Clyde river provides a beautiful landscape to the city.
+The Clyde made Glasgow and Glasgow made the Clyde, the most prestigious cruise lines were built on the Clyde, like the Tall Ship, Queen Elizabeth-2, etc. The Clyde river provides a beautiful landscape to the city.
 It is the eighth longest river in the United Kingdom, and the second-longest in Scotland.
 Traveling through the major city of Glasgow, it was an important river for shipbuilding and trade in the British Empire.

 Hop-on and hop-off buses are the best tools to explore any city.
 It gives an opportunity to visit various attractions within the city with the privilege of dropping off and picking up and the schedule is quite convenient.
 Buchanan Street, Merchant City, and George Square the busiest places of Glasgow.
-In summer days, this place becomes walker’s paradise, lively streets with live entertainment, restaurants and biggest brands for shopping all can be found on Buchanan Street itself.
-Tourist flocking in and around and the tour buses roaming by.
+In summer days, this place becomes a walker’s paradise, lively streets with live entertainment, restaurants and biggest brands for shopping all can be found on Buchanan Street itself.
+Tourists flocking in and around and the tour buses roaming by.
 This place is one of the best tourist attractions in Glasgow.

 Hotel Choice: – We chose Marriott Glasgow for our stay in Glasgow, centrally located it’s walking distance from Glasgow Central Railway station.
 If you like to walk more, Merchant city and George Square is right ahead.